Policy Memos by Subject Area

 - Guidance for the Joint Issue Memo for the Dispute Resolution Process for Section 7 Endangered Species Act Consultation (PDF), Jay Norvell (April 8, 2009).
 This memo provides additional guidance to the Joint Issue Memo for the Dispute Resolution Process for Section 7 Endangered Species Act Consultation that was formalized in November 2006 for all projects where Caltrans or FHWA is the lead agency.

 - Delegation of Biology-Related Non-Standard Special Provisions (NSSPs) (PDF) - Review responsibilities for Biology-Related NSSPs have been temporarily delegated to select Districts as of July 1, 2006.
-See Review Checklist (PDF), District NSSP Delegates (DOCX) for further details.
+See Review Checklist (PDF), District NSSP Delegates (PDF) for further details.

 - Requirements for assessing and remediating barriers to fish passage at stream crossings (PDF), Jay Norvell (July 7, 2006).
 This memo sets requirements to address Senate Bill SB 857, enacted into law effective January 1, 2006, that amends Article 3.5 of the Streets and Highways Code, detailing requirements for assessing and remediating barriers to fish passage at stream crossings along the State Highway System.

 - Guidance for Combined Essential Fish Habitat and Endangered Species Act Consultation Process (PDF), Gary R. Winters (September 20, 2004).
 This memo intends to further clarify the responsibilities of the Federal Highway Administration and the California Department of Transportation (Department) for the implementation of the combined Endangered Species Act (ESA) and Essential Fish Habitat (EFH) consultation process.